-Good afternoon loves.
-I hope this finds you well.
-I am very happy that today is the first day of Spring.
-To celebrate the equinox I took some time to myself today to reflect and meditate.
+To celebrate the equinox I take time to myself to reflect and meditate.
 Lately I have been getting into creating these little altars as a way to deepen my connection to myself, the earth, and my intentions.
 For the equinox I put together an altar that has significant meaning and has been giving me clarity on what I want to develop this season.

 The longer I am on my wellness journey the more I see the importance of paying attention to the seasons.
 Growing up there was a natural rhythm to the seasons.
 I lived in a city with distinct seasons and there we certain things we did when it was summer like outdoor BBQs, road trips, camping.
 As a kid I loved summer best as I didn’t have to go to school and there were endless hours to explore and play outdoors.